Abhishek-megtech/Talent-Engine/README.md

 # Redrob Talent Intelligence — India Runs Data & AI Challenge

-Hybrid candidate ranking pipeline for the Redrob "Senior AI Engineer — Founding Team" JD.
+This project is a lightweight candidate-ranking engine for the Redrob "Senior AI Engineer — Founding Team" challenge.
+It reads a `candidates.jsonl` file, scores each profile against the JD, and writes a ranked `submission.csv`.

-Ranks 100,000 candidates in **~70 seconds** on a single CPU core.
-No network calls, no model downloads, no API keys.
+It is designed to run offline on a single CPU core, with no network calls, no model downloads, and no API keys.

+## What it does

+- Parses candidate profiles from JSONL
+- Computes structured fit scores from skills, title, experience, location, behavior, and honeypot checks
+- Adds a TF-IDF semantic match against the JD
+- Sorts candidates and exports the top results as CSV

 ## Quick start